Otago University has announced that they are going to build a new $50 million animal laboratory.

-Sign our petition to the University of Otago telling them that you want the construction of this facility to stop immediately!
+Sign our petition to the University of Otago telling them that you want their plans to build a new animal lab to stop immediately!

 Let them know that there is opposition to their outdated plan and that the $50 million would be better spent being invested in the best available – human-based research for human diseases.

 Sign the petition now!Note: The petition is at the top right-hand side of this page You can also print out physical copies of the petition here